RWXstoned/rwxstoned.github.io/_posts/2025-07-06-Better-debugging-UDRL.md

 ---
-title: Making the Debugging of UDRL Easier
+title: Making the Debugging of UDRLs (a bit) Easier
 subtitle: a simple addition to the UDRL-VS framework to enable the logging of debug strings in your loader at runtime
 thumbnail-img: "https://rwxstoned.github.io/assets/img/6/kr-pints.jpg"
 ---

-The introduction of [this Visual Studio project](https://www.cobaltstrike.com/blog/revisiting-the-udrl-part-1-simplifying-development) as a template for building Cobalt Strike UDRL has come with a lot of little gimmicks aimed at making your life as a malware developer a bit easier.
+The introduction of [this Visual Studio project](https://www.cobaltstrike.com/blog/revisiting-the-udrl-part-1-simplifying-development) as a template for building Cobalt Strike UDRL has come with a lot of little gimmicks aimed at making your life a bit easier as a malware developer.
 Developing Position Independant Code (PIC) is indeed extremely annoying and comes with a lot of constraints.
 To name one, the inability to define strings in a classic way.
 This project has made use of clever preprocessor macros to abstract away some of that pain, for instance with `PIC_STRING()` to define strings.
 Other useful features are `PRINT()`, the presence of a `Debug` build, etc. Please read the blog post above for more on this.

 In my experience though, debugging your UDRL is still painful.
 Fundamentally, a piece of PIC code is NOT an executable.
 While the `Debug` build provided in the UDRL-VS Template is useful in certain scenarios, the .exe that it produces is not _exactly_ the UDRL that you will get in `Release` mode, and I found it more useful to debug the `Release` PIC blob in WinDbg rather than debugging the `Debug` executable produced.